Kukla's Korner Hockey

 from Ed Willes of the Vancouver Province,

-from the Vancouver Canucks,
+from Ian MacIntyre of the Vancouver Sun,

 from Ben Kuzma of the Vancouver Province,